44th Battalion (Australia): World War I

 Their first taste of combat on the Western Front came on 13 March 1917, when half the battalion was committed to a major raid, which ultimately proved unsuccessful.
 For the next two years, the 44th Battalion fought in the trenches along the Western Front, taking part in a number of significant battles, the first of which came around Messines in early June 1917.
 The battalion received in a new commanding officer in August, when Lieutenant Colonel James Clark took over from Mansbridge; he would subsequently command the battalion until the end of the war.
 In late October 1917, the battalion fought around Broodseinde Ridge, where it suffered heavily – out of 992 men committed, only 158 finished the battle uninjured.
 After wintering in Belgium, in early 1918, the 44th was moved south to the Somme Valley after the Germans launched their Spring Offensive, during which it undertook defensive operations in front of the vital railhead of Amiens, including repelling a German attack around Morlancourt.

 After the German offensive was blunted, a lull period followed during which the Allies slowly sought to gain the initiative, undertaking several "Peaceful Penetration" operations.
 In July, the 44th took part in the Battle of Hamel, assigned the task of flanking the village to the north and south in support of the 43rd Battalion.
 In August, the 44th joined the Allied Hundred Days Offensive after which it took part in several attacks against the Hindenburg Line in the final months of the war.
 Its final battle came in early October 1918, at the Battle of the St Quentin Canal.
 By the time it was withdrawn for rest, it was down to just 80 men and it did not return to the line before the war came to an end in November 1918; total casualties during the war amounted to 437 killed and 1,346 wounded.
 A total of nine drafts of reinforcements were sent to the battalion between June 1916 and July 1917.
 The 44th Battalion received 15 battle honours for its involvement in the fighting on the Western Front; these were bestowed in 1927.

+In 1920, returned servicemen founded the 44th Battalion Band, a brass band which eventually received sponsorship from the WA Department of Fire and Emergency Services, and now performs as the Western Australia Fire and Emergency Services Concert Band.